soumallyadev07/StockPilePeer/README.md

 ```
 5. Open your preferred browser and past the link [http://127.0.0.1:5000/](http://127.0.0.1:5000/)

+# Please Note: Provide Valid Company Symbol as a Wrong Symbol can cause the app to crash, I'm still developing the scripts and the app

 ## Cloud Deployment

 I've tried to deploy a lite version of this web app on the google cloud platform for a basic overview and technical know-how.